kodecocodes/c-sharp-style-guide/README.markdown

 ﻿# The Official raywenderlich.com C# Style Guide

-This style guide is different from other you may see, because the focus is centered on readability for print and the web.
+This style guide is different from others you may find, because the focus is centered on readability for print and the web.
 We created this style guide to keep the code in our tutorials consistent.